GorgonzolaTortilla/cavltool/README.md

 > - vanilla.avl
 > - sd7037.dat
 >
->The remaining files will be generated automatically.
+>Place these files in a folder together.
+The remaining files will be generated automatically.

 The resulting folder is ready for use and contains all the necessary files to get the user started.